 Get your controlled substances under control

-This webinar will assist in meeting state CE requirements for prescribing controlled substances.
+This webinar may assist in meeting state CE requirements for prescribing controlled substances.

 LEARNING OBJECTIVES:

-• Identify who is allowed to handle controlled substances and how their roles impact security and recordkeeping.
+• Learn who is allowed to handle controlled substances and how their roles affect security and recordkeeping.

-• Discover which controlled substances you need to keep secure.
+• Find out which controlled substances you need to keep secure.

-• Recognize what documents, logs, and records you must keep for compliance.
+• Learn what documents, logs, and records you must keep for compliance.

-• Apply the procedures and processes that will help you maintain ongoing DEA compliance.
+• Understand the procedures and processes that will help you maintain ongoing DEA compliance.

 Dr. Peter Weinstein teaches business and finance at Western University College of Veterinary Medicine.
 For more than 20 years, he has been providing small-business and corporate consulting services to veterinary practices nationwide.
 He has served as executive director and president of the Southern California Veterinary Medical Association (SCVMA), and is a past president of the California Veterinary Medical Association.
 He also was president of VetPartners, a nonprofit association for veterinary business specialists.